-Agile methodology is increasingly being used for software development projects to promote teamwork, self-organization, and accountability.
+Agile methodology and agile principles are increasingly being used for software development projects to promote teamwork, self-organization, and accountability.

 What is Agile Methodology?